Funeral Home Studies Scholarship

-For full consideration for the Spring semester, students should apply by Tuesday, August 1, 2017.
+For full consideration for the Fall semester, students should apply by Tuesday, August 1, 2017.
 Applications will be reviewed until all funds are allocated for the 2017-2018 academic year.

 Please note: All scholarship awards will be paid directly to the accredited degree granting institution.
 Scholarship awards will not be released directly to the scholarship recipient.